Center for Research in Intelligent Systems

 How have the results been disseminated to communities of interest?

-- Project provided opportunity for research on large image databases, machine learning and data mining and the development of algorithms/tools.
-It provided many sitautions for the improvement and refinemement of oral/written communication skills.
+- The project provided opportunity for research on large image databases, machine learning, deep learning and data mining and the development of algorithms/tools.

 What do you plan to do during the next reporting period to accomplish the goals?